 .png)

-This is a pivotal article by entrepreneur and educator Steve Blank, published in the Harvard Business Review in 2013.
-The article introduces the lean startup methodology, which emphasises rapid experimentation, customer feedback, and iterative product development.
+This article by entrepreneur and educator Steve Blank was published in the Harvard Business Review in 2013.
+It introduces the lean startup method, which focuses on testing ideas quickly, listening to customer feedback, and improving products step by step.

 View resourceSummary